How to be a good social work colleague

 By Gemma Raw

-Whether you’ve worked in the same social work team for most of your career, or you’re a locum social worker, you’ll be aware that whatever the role, where ever the location, each office has the same unwritten rule book!
+Whether you’ve worked in the same social work team for most of your career, or are joining a new team, you’ll be aware that whatever the role, wherever the location, each office has the same unwritten rule book!

 So what can we expect to find in social work teams up and down the country?
 We take a light-hearted look at some common office politics.

 1. Be aware of others needs

 The number one rule in any office goes without saying – simply be aware of the needs of your peers and colleagues.
 This may be something as minor as holding a door open, or answering someone’s phone if they’ve stepped away from their desk for a minute.
 Or it could be something a bit more serious like being aware of how your mood can affect those around you.